Get,

 6. Better Skin:

-Cucumbers are rich in antioxidants and vitamin C, which help reduce inflammation and rejuvenate the skin.
-Their high water content helps keep your skin hydrated, while their natural cooling properties can help soothe irritation and reduce puffiness.
+Cucumbers are rich in antioxidants and vitamin C, which help reduce inflammation and refresh the skin.
+Their high water content helps keep your skin hydrated, while their natural cooling properties can help soothe irritation.

 7. Soothing to Eyes:

 Cucumbers are considered to be a natural remedy for tired eyes.
-Placing cucumber slices on closed eyelids for about 10-15 minutes helps relax the eyes and reduce puffiness, thanks to their cooling properties and high water content.
+Placing cucumber slices on closed eyelids for about 10-15 minutes helps relax the eyes and reduce puffiness.

 8. Good for Hair and Nails:

-Cucumbers may help strengthen hair and nails and boost overall health for a natural, vibrant look.
+Cucumbers may help strengthen hair and nails and boost overall health.

 How to Store Cucumbers?